MahajanPriya08/AtliQ-Unified-Business-Insights-Dashboard/README.md

 **Advanced Analytics (DAX)**: Leveraged DAX for sophisticated measures, including custom Fiscal Year logic and automated deduction calculations.

 #### Key Business Insights
+Looking at your data for 2020, here are few insights:
+1. Profitability Warning (Net Profit %)
-**Profitability Alert**: Despite Net Sales of $136.04M, the Net Profit % is -0.94%, a massive 142.7% drop compared to the benchmark.
+•	Insight: Despite a strong Net Sales of $136.04M, the Net Profit % is -0.94%, which is a massive 142.7% drop compared to the benchmark.
+•	Business Impact: This indicates that while the company is generating high revenue, the operational costs or deductions are far too high, leading to a net loss.
+•	Actionable Recommendation: Investigate the "Sub-Region Performance" table, specifically India, which has the highest sales ($33.9M) but a deep negative Net Profit of -14.7%.
+2. Supply Chain Inefficiency (Forecast Accuracy)

-**Supply Chain Risk**: Forecast Accuracy stands at 67.28%, which is 22.3% lower than the previous year, resulting in excess inventory (EI) in specific sub-zones.
+•	Insight: Forecast Accuracy stands at 67.28%, which is 22.3% lower than last year.
+•	Business Impact: The "Sub-Region Performance" table shows many zones marked with EI (Excess Inventory) or OOS (Out of Stock).
+•	Actionable Recommendation: The high "Net Error %" in regions like NE (22.7%) and SE (24.9%) suggests a need for better demand planning to reduce storage costs of excess inventory.
+3. Revenue Concentration

-**Revenue Concentration**: The top 5 customers account for 54.4% of total Revenue Contribution, indicating high dependency on key accounts.
+•	Insight: The Top 5 Customers account for 54.4% of total Revenue Contribution (RC%).
+•	Business Impact: High dependency on a few clients (Amazon, Atliq e Store, etc.) poses a risk if any single partnership is terminated.
+•	Observation: Most top customers and products show a declining trend (red arrows) in Gross Margin %, suggesting pricing pressure or increased cost of goods sold.